 Bathroom lighting fixtures brighten the space and contribute to the overall atmosphere.
 "Many homeowners can easily upgrade their bathrooms by swapping out builder-grade lighting in favor of something cooler, more visually arresting and more functional," says Bryan Johnson, CEO of Shades of Light.
-"When installing after-market lights or faucets, pay attention to how updating one element will work with existing pieces - or prompt a more wholistic makeover.
+"When installing after-market lights or faucets, pay attention to how updating one element will work with existing pieces - or prompt a more holistic makeover.
 You don’t want one updated piece to stand out, but maintain a cohesive style."

 We researched dozens of bathroom lighting options, ranking them on brightness, style, adjustability, sturdiness, and ease of installation.
-Our best overall pick is the Progress Lighting 3-Light Antique Bronze Bathroom Vanity Light, which offers a simple and versatile design, includes installation hardware, and comes in multiple finishes.

 Here are the best bathroom lighting fixtures.